dripster82/ToucanTech-Demo/README.md

  - In your browser goto `http://localhost:8080`

 ## Retrospective
-After completing the challenge I was happy with the results.
+After completing the challenge I was happy with want was accomplished in the time.

+I would have prefered to do a few things differently (as pointed out in the Cons below), which now having a better understanding of the CodeIgnitor I would be able to achieve.

 ### Pros
  - It was functional and met the challenge requirements.
  - Test coverage for all the backend work I had been done.